 Jules Richard was a French industrialist who had a great influence on the popularity of stereo photography at the beginning of the 20th century.
-He introduced two new image formats and launched a wide range of stereo cameras, stereoscopes and accessories in various price ranges.
+He introduced two new image formats and launched a wide range of stereo cameras, stereoscopes and accessories.

 The Stéréo-Panoramique Leroy was an innovative camera developed by Lucien Leroy.
 The camera could produce both stereo photos and panoramic photos on 6x13cm glass plate negatives.